 It is best to refrigerate crickets immediately on arrival for about 30 minutes in order to reduce their activity level, making the transfer from the delivery carton to a storage container much simpler.
-Do not refrigerate them for any longer as they will die within just a few hours of initial refrigeration.
+Do not refrigerate them for any longer as they may die within just a few hours of initial refrigeration.
 Crickets should be maintained in a large aquarium or plastic storage container covered with a screened top.
-You can cut the center out of the lid of a plastic container and replace it with aluminum screening or hardware cloth.
-Do not use nylon window screen.
-Crickets will quickly chew through it.
-This screened lid will be placed over the top to keep the crickets from jumping out, but will allow sufficient ventilation.
 Place rabbit-food pellets, greens, and carrots on the bottom of the storage container and add a small dish of water filled with small pebbles to prevent the crickets from drowning.
 Then place the crickets in the container and cover with the screened lid.
 Keep the storage container with crickets in a dry environment at about 70° Fahrenheit.
-Dampness is a constant problem when housing crickets.
-Check the container carefully each day for any mold growth either in the container or on the food, and dispose of the entire contents, including the crickets, if contaminated materials are detected.
+Dampness and odor is a constant problem when housing crickets.

+Check the container carefully each day for any mold growth either in the container or on the food, and dispose of all contents, including the crickets, if contaminated materials are detected.
 Thoroughly clean the container with a disinfectant and rinse well before adding fresh medium.
 All water and any remaining food must be removed daily and replaced with a fresh supply.
-When providing crickets as a supplement for self-feeding bats, it is recommended that the insects be disabled by either removing the last pair of legs or by cracking the neck on the ventral side just above the thoracic shield (the insect will still be alive but unable to climb out of the dish).